iamVP7/mozwebext_book/manuscript/WebExtension_sof_search.md

 To learn More about below list of API, visit MDN link given below.

-- omnibox API [1]
+- `omnibox API` [1]
-- Tab Update API [2]
+- `Tab Update API` [2]
-- SuggestResult API [3]
+- `SuggestResult API` [3]

 Try to build your custom search engine, think of giving the generic keyword for activating Omnibox and then some text to search in some search engine, then finally search text.
 So with some combination of shortcuts, we can search in any search engine quickly.
 This exercise is slightly similar to the exercise what we had in our second experiment **Building our Power Search Add-on**, so its very easy and quick one.

-Optional: It will be great if you can share your code or blog about this learning in twitter.
-Our Mozilla Webextension twitter handle is (@MozWebExt) and make sure you use hashtag #WebExtLearn when you are tweeting about this learning.
+Optional: It will be great if you can share your code or blog about this learning on Twitter.
+Make sure you use hashtag #WebExtLearn when you are tweeting about this activity.

 ## References